Get Heart Smart

 EP studies measure the electrical activity in your heart so we can determine the origin of the arrhythmia.

-At the Henry Ford Heart & Vascular Institute, we perform more than 2,000 electrophysiology studies each year.
+Within the Henry Ford Heart & Vascular team, we perform more than 2,000 electrophysiology studies each year.
 Our doctors are some of southeast and south central Michigan’s top experts at pinpointing what causes arrhythmias.

 With locations throughout the region, you can get an EP study often within the same week that you get in touch with us.